CHAPTER BY-LAWS (as of February 2019)

 Section 1.
-In the event that the PMI – Milwaukee Chapter or its governing officers failed to act according to this bylaws and PMI – Milwaukee Chapter’s or all PMI® policies, procedures, and rules outlined in the charter agreement, PMI® has a right to revoke the PMI – Milwaukee Chapter Charter and require the chapter to seek dissolution.
+In the event that the PMI Milwaukee Chapter or its governing officers fail to act according to these bylaws, its policies or all PMI® policies, procedures, and rules outlined in the charter agreement, PMI® has a right to revoke the PMI Milwaukee Chapter Charter and require the chapter to seek dissolution.

 Section 2.
-In the event the PMI – Milwaukee Chapter failed to deliver value to its members as outlined in PMI – Milwaukee Chapter’s business plan and without mitigated circumstance, the Chapter acknowledges that PMI® has a right to revoke the PMI – Milwaukee Chapter Charter and require the chapter to seek dissolution.
+In the event the PMI Milwaukee Chapter fails to deliver the value to its members as outlined in PMI Milwaukee Chapter’s business plan and without mitigated circumstance, the Chapter acknowledges that PMI® has a right to revoke the PMI Milwaukee Chapter Charter and require the chapter to seek dissolution.

 Section 3.
-In the event the PMI – Milwaukee Chapter is considering to dissolve the PMI – Milwaukee Chapter.
-The PMI – Milwaukee Chapter’s members of the Board of Director must notify PMI® in writing and follow the Chapter dissolution procedure as defined in PMI®’s policy.
+In the event the PMI Milwaukee Chapter is considering dissolving, the PMI Milwaukee Chapter’s members of the Board of Director must notify PMI® in writing and follow the Chapter dissolution procedure as defined in PMI’s policy.

 Section 4.
-Should the PMI – Milwaukee Chapter dissolve for any reason, its assets shall be dispersed to a charitable organization designated by the voting membership after the payment of just, reasonable and supported debts, consistent with applicable legal requirements.
+Should the PMI Milwaukee Chapter dissolve for any reason, its assets shall be dispersed to an organization designated by the voting membership after the payment of just, reasonable and supported debts, consistent with applicable legal requirements.